The Death of the Draftsman

 better design.
 I always find some error

-when I completely detail my parts and I have 50 years experience, what
+when I completely detail my parts and I have over 50 years experience, what

 chance does a young engineer have?
 It also provides an easy reviewing and checking format that requires no special software or even a